If God is one, then why is there Qiyamah (Day of Judgment)? _ A decisive intellectual dialogue

 (Al-Anbiya: 104)

-Just as We created the first time, We will bring it back again.
+Just as We created the first time, We will return it again.

-Third Point: Judgment Day is an organized and predetermined event.
+Third point: Qiyamah is an organized and predetermined event

 But the Quran declares the opposite: